imaustink/sdmp/README.md

 {"email":"foo@example.com"}
 ```

 A SDMP message has three main components, version, headers, and body.
-Each part is separated by an additional line returns and each header is separated by 1 line return.
+The version taking the first line and delimited by a line return, each header is delimited by a line return, and the body is separated by an additional line return.
 For a complete example on parsing and strinfying SDMP messages see [SDMPMessage](./src/sdmp-message.js).

 ```
-Version | SDMP 0.0\n
+Version | SDMP/0.0\n
---------| \n
 Headers | resource: users/738061236180\n
         | method: getAll\n
         | type: json\n